Merry ECO Christmas! 10 green gift ideas for home and travel.

 Fill2Pure is offering a 10% discount to all readers of this blog.
 Use the code smallfootprints10 on any of their online stores to claim your discount.

 Do you have a coffee lover to buy for?
 Rather than lecture them about the non-recyclable containers that their favourite beverage comes in, try simply giving them an alternative.
 There is a such a great range of BYO cups around now, you will definitely find one that suits their taste.
 And you’ll save hundreds of coffee cups entering landfill every year!

 If you prefer a mug that won’t break (for travelling or clumsy people like me) I’d recommend plastic Keep Cups.
 They are BPA free and unbreakable, and they’re great as hard-to-spill kids cups at home too.
 Otherwise mugs made from glass, rice husk or bamboo fibres are all great choices.

-- Aussies: Biome has a huge range of Keep Cups and many are 15% off at present.
+- Aussies: Biome has a huge range of Keep Cups.

 - Readers from other continents: try your local Amazon store’s range of reusable coffee cups.

 Have you tried writing on stone paper?
 It’s so smooth!
 And it’s water-resistant, tear-resistant, doesn’t bleed, and works well for all writing and drawing instruments.
 And of course, it’s tree-friendly!
 These Onyx and Green stone notepads make wonderful working notebooks, sketchpads or traveller’s journals.